sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 is more a company decision on how to approach this, whereas the showback is the actual, factual cost.
-Showback is needed to support conscious decisions on next steps or consumption patterns, whereas chargeback might be necessary for tax-reasons in larger corporations where IT is considered as part of a different legal entity.
+Showback is needed to support conscious decisions on next steps or consumption patterns, whereas chargeback might be necessary for tax reasons in larger corporations where IT is considered as part of a different legal entity.

-Addressing cost, licenses and T&Cs is not to be underestimated.
+Addressing cost, licenses, and T&Cs is not to be underestimated.
 Many vendors make this very difficult, as that allows for many interpretations during license audits that can give a nice bonus to the vendor if he can show that his interpretation is more appropriate than how you thought that the contract or